IdentityPython/new-session-management/docs/source/session.claims.rst

     Client identifier

 usage
     The use case.
-One of the usecases_ .
+One of the interfaces_.

 get_claims